marcoskirsch/nodemcu-httpserver/README.md

 * Only protect certain directories (HTTP Basic Authentication)
 * nodemcu-firmware versions older 1.5.1 (January 2016) because that's what I tested on.

+## Contributing

+   Since this is a project maintained in my free time, I am pretty lenient on contributions.
+   I trust you to make sure you didn't break existing functionality nor the shipping examples and that you add examples for new features.
+I won't test all your changes myself but I am very grateful of improvements and fixes.
+Open issues in GitHub too, that's useful.

+   Please follow the coding style as close as possible:

+   * No tabs, indent with 3 spaces
+   * Unix (LF) line endings
+   * Variables are camelCase
+   * Follow file naming conventions
+   * Use best judgement

 ## Notes on memory usage.

    The chip is very, very memory constrained.

    * Use a recent nodemcu-firmware with as few optional modules as possible.
    * Use a firmware build without floating point support.
 This takes up a good chunk of RAM as well.
    * Any help reducing the memory needs of the server without crippling its functionality is appreciated!
    * Compile your Lua scripts in order to reduce their memory usage.
 The server knows to serve and treat both .lua and .lc files as scripts.